Nicolas-Poggi/Project_THz_Classification/README.md

 # Classification and Reasoning on THz data using VLMs

 ## Project Overview / Description of Folders
 * [experiments](https://github.com/Nicolas-Poggi/Project_THz_Classification/tree/main/experiments) - Shows all Experiment Results regarding the classification of THz Images.
+Main experiment results (for both Zero-Shot and In-Context Learning) can be found in the [1_experiment](https://github.com/Nicolas-Poggi/Project_THz_Classification/tree/main/experiments/1_experiment) folder.
+The other folders are "past experiments" that were conducted for testing reasons.

-An experiment result has 3 parts:
+The experiment result has 3 main parts:
   * **1-[model_name].txt** - It contains the classification output of the VLM model [model_name] for the 1400 THz Images of one THz Dataset.

   * **2-eval-[model_name].csv** - It  contains the "True_Label" of each THz Frame (in total 1400) and the "Predicted_Label" that the used VLM model classified for that frame.